philipk8/splitsum/README.md

 ### Expenses
 - Ability to add expenses with a pop-up form.
-  - Search feature in selection of friends.
-Friend results appear as you type in search bar.
-  - Multiple friend selection feature to update expense tracking across all friends involved.
-  - Ability to select which friend paid for the expense item.
-  - Users are able to enter information about the expense like the amount, description, and notes.
+  - Users are able to enter information about the expense: add friends, who paid, amount, description, and notes.

 ## Planned features
 - Ability to settle expenses between friends, updating all related oweings thereafter.
 - Ability to change the split proportion between friends.
 The current default is an equal split.